 Genetics is the study of heredity in living organisms.
 One of the most crucial topics in genetics is the study of the genetic material, the DNA.

 Due to their usage, the two terms, “chromosome” and “chromatid” are often confused with each other.
 While seemingly identical at first glance, these biological structures for genetic information are not the same entities.

 How do they differ?
 Let’s explore the difference between Chromosome and Chromatid in detail below.

 Coming from the Greek words “chroma” and “soma” which mean “color” and “body” respectively, a chromosome is a coiled thread-like structure that contains the genetic material of organisms.
 A chromosome is the condensed form of a chromatin, which in turn is made up of the deoxyribonucleic acid (also known as DNA) and proteins called histones.

-Depending on the type of organism, the number of chromosome differs.
-Some organisms can just have one chromosome while some organisms can have up to hundreds!
+Depending on the type of organism, the chromosome number differs.
+Some organisms can have one chromosome, while some organisms can have up to hundreds!

 - The genetic material of prokaryotic organisms is contained in one chromosome, whereas eukaryotic organisms have theirs in multiple chromosomes.
 [Examples: Jack jumper ant (venomous ant native to Australia) has 1 chromosome; Atlas blue butterfly (found in North Africa) has 448-452 chromosomes].

-- In humans, the chromosomes for every cell in the body have identical pairs, except for the sex chromosomes X and Y. The X chromosome is the relatively larger chromosome and also has more genes in it, making the genes more dominant.
+- In humans, the chromosomes for every cell in the body have identical pairs, except for the sex chromosomes X and Y. The X chromosome is a relatively larger chromosome with more genes, making the genes more dominant.
 On the other hand, the Y chromosome is responsible for exhibiting “maleness” and manifesting male sexual traits.